Mohammad Ibraheem Khwakhuzhi

-Ustad Mohammad Ibraheem Khwakhuzhi (استاد محمد ابراهيم خواخوږى) son of Dur Mohammad Khan Baloch (descendant of Khan of Kalat Mir Muhammad Nasir Khan I) was born on 28 February 1920 in Malajat district of Kandahar province, Afghanistan.

-His son Gharzai Khwakhuzhi is an active politician in Afghan government and his grandson Gharanai Khwakhuzhi is an Afghan Foreign Service Officer at Ministry of Foreign Affairs of Islamic Republic of Afghanistan.
+Ustad Mohammad Ibraheem Khwakhuzhi (استاد محمد ابراهيم خواخوږى) son of Dur Mohammad Khan Baloch (descendant of Khan of Kalat Mir Muhammad Nasir Khan I) was born on 28 February 1920 in Malajat district of Kandahar province, Afghanistan.His son Gharzai Khwakhuzhi is an active politician in Afghan government and his grandson Gharanai Khwakhuzhi is an Afghan Foreign Service Officer at Ministry of Foreign Affairs of Islamic Republic of Afghanistan.

 Early life

-Mohammad Ibraheem Khwakhuzhi started his primary schooling at age 6 and after his baccalaureate in 1936 he attended Teachers Training College finishing it successfully in 1938.

-In 1942 he managed to get a diploma in Education and Literature followed by a degree in Journalism in 1962.

-After graduation he started his teaching career as principle of Ahmad Shah Baba High School in Kandahar and later on as the teacher of literature at Habibia High School.
+Ibraheem Khwakhuzhi started his primary schooling at age 6 and after his baccalaureate in 1936 attended Teachers Training College, finishing it successfully in 1938.In 1942 he managed to get a diploma in Education and Literature followed by a degree in Journalism in 1962.After graduation, he started his teaching career as principle of Ahmad Shah Baba High School in Kandahar and later on as the teacher of literature at Habibia High School.

 His first poem was published in 1934 (at the age of 14) in Tolo-e-Afghan newspaper.